 Get started today!

-- Application requirements: Online application, transcripts, minimum GPA of 3.0 (undergraduate)/ minimum GPA of 3.6 (graduate), proof of English language proficiency, GRE/MAT scores (waived for 2021 application cycle), two letters of recommendation, and a personal statement.
+- Application requirements: Online application, transcripts, minimum GPA of 3.0 (undergraduate)/ minimum GPA of 3.6 (graduate), proof of English language proficiency, GRE/MAT scores (waived for 2024 application cycle), two letters of recommendation, and a personal statement.

 - Deadline(s): January 15 for Fall or Summer semester start.
 The application and all supporting materials are due by the listed deadline.

 - Course Requirements: 20 courses (60 credits)